sobcza11/genai-qa-fhir/README.md

 ## 📌 Overview

 **Inference Trace: GenAI’s 2nd Opinion** is a modular, end-to-end **Clinical Decision Support (CDS)** pipeline built on real ICU data from the MIMIC-IV database.
-It combines **explainable ML**, **FHIR compatibility**, and **GenAI-based clinical summarization** to simulate how modern, ethical, and transparent CDS systems can function in real-world hospital environments
+It combines **explainable ML**, **FHIR compatibility**, and **GenAI-based clinical summarization** to simulate how modern, ethical, and transparent CDS systems can function in real-world hospital environments.

 This system is designed to:
 - ✅ Ingest & normalize patient data as FHIR Bundles